 There are generally three important components in a golf club: the head, shaft, and the grip.

 Choosing The Right Grip

-As the name may suggest, the grip is the part where you hold (grip) onto the club, generally goes over the last eight inches of the shaft.
+The grip is the part where you hold (grip) onto the club, generally goes over the last eight inches of the shaft.

-The grip is usually made of rubber, and you may see clubs identified with Standard, Midsize, or Jumbo/Oversize grips.
+The grip is usually made of rubber, and you may see golf clubs identified with Standard, Midsize, or Jumbo/Oversize grips.

 You should select a grip based on the size of your hand.

-Nowadays, grips come in various design and textures, as well as color, but the purpose remains one: to grip the club in the most stable way possible.
+Nowadays, grips come in various design and textures, as well as color, but the purpose remains one: to grip the golf club in the most stable way possible.

 Picking The Right Shaft

 The cylindrical shaft is commonly made of graphite or metal and is often deemed the most important part for club fitting, with its own reasons.